ropensci/prism/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There is 1 NOTE from R-hub regarding the size of the tarball.
-The size is due to data necessary for package tests.
-Care has been taken to include minimal downloaded prism data for the tests, and each dataset are individually zipped with sizes < 1.6 MB.

 ## Downstream dependencies